What is the Best Table Saw for Dado Cuts? (2023)

 Adjustable

 The adjustable dado blade type is also very clearly described in the name.
 It’s a blade set that can be adjusted to fulfill your needs.
-It’s easy and it’s a one-size-fits-all option, but the issue our team has with adjustable dado blades is it takes longer to achieve your desired cut.
+It’s easy and it’s a one-size-fits-all option, but the issue I have with adjustable dado blades is it takes longer to achieve your desired cut.
 However, time is something our team members are willing to sacrifice for ease of use.

 Wobble

 A wobble dado blade is meant for wide cuts and it really does wobble from side to side when it’s making the cut.
 It contains a central arbor that will adjust the blade angle to the axis.
-The cuts from a wobble blade will be even wider than stacked blades, but some members of our team do not prefer it due to the vibrations.
+The cuts from a wobble blade will be even wider than stacked blades, but I do not prefer it due to the vibrations.

 Miter Gauge

 Make sure it is easily adjustable and do not go for one that will obstruct your line of sight.
-There are many job site table saws and full-sized units that have this component made from plastic, which isn’t very desirable in the eyes of our experts.
+There are many job site table saws and full-sized units that have this component made from plastic, which isn’t very desirable in the eyes.

 However, not all full-sized saws or jobsite table saws have flimsy components.
 If possible, look for a miter gauge that is crafted from metal such as aluminum for more durability.